brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## 1. Create Your Server <a name="serverCreation"></a>
-Time to create your server.
+Time to create your server!
 This is where you will be hosting your games.
 It'll be a bit lonely at first, but soon it will be full of friends!

 **Follow these** steps to create your server:
 <ol>